ponder-lab/Migrate-Skeletal-Implementation-to-Interface-Refactoring/README.md

 ### Limitations

-The research prototype refactoring is currently very conservative.
-In this case, while tool should not produce any type-incorrect or semantic-inequivalent code, it may not refactor code that is "safe" to safe to refactor.
-We plan to relax such constraints in the future.
+The research prototype refactoring is conservative.
+While tool should not produce any type-incorrect or semantic-inequivalent code, it may not refactor *all* code that may be safe to refactor.

 ## Contributing